microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-an-electron-app.md

 ### Initializing ElectronContextBridgeProvider in your renderer process

-The `ElectronContextBridgeProvider` is responsible for communicating with `ElectronAuthenticator` (in the main process) to request access tokens and receive information regarding signed in state that is required for the mgt components to work.
+The `ElectronContextBridgeProvider` is responsible for communicating with `ElectronAuthenticator` (in the main process) to request access tokens and receive information about the signed in state that is required for the toolkit components to work.

 To use Microsoft Graph Toolkit components in your applications, they must be registered in the browser window that they open.
 To do this, you must import the register functions for each component you want to use.